Aliases for PDE8A Gene

 GeneCards Summary for PDE8A Gene

 PDE8A (Phosphodiesterase 8A) is a Protein Coding gene.
-Diseases associated with PDE8A include granulomatous amebic encephalitis.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include 3,5-cyclic-nucleotide phosphodiesterase activity and phosphorelay response regulator activity.
-An important paralog of this gene is PDE7A.
+Among its related pathways are Aldosterone synthesis and secretion and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include signal transducer activity and 3,5-cyclic-AMP phosphodiesterase activity.
+An important paralog of this gene is PDE8B.

 UniProtKB/Swiss-Prot for PDE8A Gene

-Hydrolyzes the second messenger cAMP, which is a key regulator of many important physiological processes.
-May be involved in maintaining basal levels of the cyclic nucleotide and/or in the cAMP regulation of germ cell development.
+Hydrolyzes the second messenger cAMP, which is a key regulator of many important physiological processes (PubMed:18983167).
+May be involved in maintaining basal levels of the cyclic nucleotide and/or in the cAMP regulation of germ cell development (PubMed:18983167).
+Binding to RAF1 reduces RAF1 Ser-259 inhibitory-phosphorylation and stimulates RAF1-dependent EGF-activated ERK-signaling (PubMed:23509299).
+Protects against cell death induced by hydrogen peroxide and staurosporine (PubMed:23509299).